Memorable Manitobans: Peyton Vaughan Lyon (1921-2011)

 Political scientist, educator.

-Born at Winnipeg on 2 October 1921, son of Herbert Redmond “Silas” Lyon (1890-1969) and Fredrica Iveagh Lee (?-?), great-nephew of Josephus Wyatt Vaughan, he attended Kelvin High School and United College until 1940 when he enlisted in the Royal Canadian Air Force and served as a Flight Lieutenant and Observer.
-Following his military discharge, he entered the University of Manitoba where he was President of the Students Union and, as Vice-President for Western Canada of the University Liberal Federation, attended the 1948 Liberal convention in Ottawa where a successor to Mackenzie King was selected.
+Born at Winnipeg on 2 October 1921, son of Silas Herbert Redmond Lyon and Fredrica Iveagh Lee (?-?), he attended Kelvin High School and United College until 1940 when he enlisted in the Royal Canadian Air Force and served as a Flight Lieutenant and Observer.
+Following his military discharge, he entered the University of Manitoba where he was President of the Students’ Union (1947) and, as Vice-President for Western Canada of the University Liberal Federation, attended the 1948 Liberal convention in Ottawa where a successor to Mackenzie King was selected.
 He was Manitoba’s Rhodes Scholar for 1949 and received a doctoral degree at Oxford.
 He entered the Foreign Service and served as a diplomat in West Germany before returning to Canada.
 In 1959, he accepted a professorship in Political Science at the University of Western Ontario, moving in 1965 to Carleton University.
 He wrote a series of books, book chapters, and articles on Canadian foreign policy and Canada-US relations, especially relating to free trade, Europe, and NATO.
 In 1943, he married Frances Hazleton (?-1981) with whom he had three children.
 After retirement in 1987, he wrote a memoir of his wartime experiences entitled How Peyton Won the War.
 He died at Ottawa, Ontario on 24 March 2011.

 “Peyton Lyon,” Winnipeg Free Press, 15 February 1947, page 3.